wix-incubator/wix-rest-docs/app-management/guides/AppManagementSampleFlows.md

 a sample flow that could support each use case.
 This can be a helpful jumping off point as you plan your app's implementation.

-## Encourage new users to upgrade
+## Reach out to new users

-You could reach out to new users who install the free version of your app and encourage them to upgrade.
+You could reach out to your app's new users.
+For example, you could encourage free users to upgrade their version.

-To encourage upgrades:
+To reach out to new users:

 1. Listen to the [Instance App Installed](https://dev.wix.com/docs/rest/api-reference/app-management/apps/app-instance/instance-app-installed) webhook.
 Make sure to save the `data.instanceId` from the payload.
 1. Pass the `instanceID` when calling
    [Get App Instance](https://dev.wix.com/docs/rest/api-reference/app-management/apps/app-instance/get-app-instance).
-1. In the response data, confirm that the site owner's have installed the free version of your app by checking `instance.isFree`.
-Also save the site owner's email, you can find it in `instance.ownerInfo.email`.
+1. Optional: In the response data, confirm that the site owner's have installed the free version of your app by checking `instance.isFree`.
+You may use this information to encourage them to upgrade.
+1. Save the site owner's email, you can find it in `instance.ownerInfo.email`.
    Make sure to confirm that the user has opted in to receive communication by checking that `instance.ownerInfo.emailStatus` is either `"VERIFIED_OPT_IN"` or `"NOT_VERIFIED_OPT_IN"`.
 Note that you must have added the